 Ephesians 2:19 Now therefore ye are no more strangers and foreigners, but fellowcitizens with the saints, and of the household of God; 2:20 And are built upon the foundation of the apostles and prophets, Jesus Christ himself being the chief corner stone;

 8. One could not ordain another into the office.
-They were specially ordained by Christ, for what he made of the twelve, he did not make the seventy.
+The Apostles were specially ordained by Christ, for what he made of the twelve, he did not make the seventy.
 Did you observe Peter did not ordain Matthias into the office?
 God personally chose him through a public cast of lots through prayer.
 And observe also that no where did the Apostles ever cast lot apart from that instance to ordain people into church offices.
 Paul himself an apostle gave no rule on how to ordain an apostle, only bishops, elders, deacons.
-To further prove this observe that no one ordained Paul into the Apostolic office ( Gal 1:1, 15-19), he only had the church of Antioch commission his first missionary journey with Barnabas.
+To further prove this, observe that no one ordained Paul into the Apostolic office ( Gal 1:1, 15-19), he only had the church of Antioch commission his first missionary journey with Barnabas.
 This was as missionaries, here called apostles, not his apostolic ministry which he obtained specially from Christ, like the twelve.

 In Act 14:14 though, Barnabas is along side Paul called an apostle, it was with the sense of missionary, with the general sense of the word, meaning one sent — he was sent on missionary.
 They therefore were both apostles meaning missionaries.
-There is a difference in the general sense of the word which connote missionaries and the authoritative sense of the word of one to whom the mysteries of the kingdom is specially committed, whose words could become scripture.
+There is a difference in the general sense of the word which connote missionaries and the authoritative sense of the word of one to whom the mysteries of the kingdom is specially committed, whose teachings could become scripture.
 Just as there is a difference in the general sense of the word teacher (one who teaches — just anyone can do that) and a Teacher as a part of the five fold ministry office with church authority.

-More so, there were also missionaries or messengers of congregations (1 Cor 8:23) that were missionaries or representatives commissioned by a church.
+More so, there were also missionaries or messengers of congregations (2 Cor 8:23) that were missionaries or representatives commissioned by a church.
 Barnabas and Paul were thus apostles (missionaries) of the Antioch Church in their first missionary journey.

 Unlike the twelve and Paul who were specially commissioned by Christ, there existed others who were delegate missionaries sent by parent-churches to convey the true gospel and set things in order among newly founded gentile churches in distant regions.
 These could appoint local elders and served as apostolic representatives to those churches.
 They were by a broader sense of the word called apostles (sent ones with authority), eg Timothy.
 They were in every sense different from a messenger or an evangelist since they function with delegated authority from key Apostles and parent-church authority.
 When Paul and Barnabas were commissioned as missionaries to the gentile world, with ecclesiastical authority from the Church at Antioch, they were hence certified preachers of the mystery of the kingdom and with recognized authority among men to establish churches and ordain local elders.
 They were both called apostles in this sense.
 Paul would later establish his special apostleship in the very sense of it which was in no way less than that of the very twelve since he too was specially commissioned by Christ himself to serve as an apostolic authority to the gentile world.
 This puts him above the prophets and teachers that commissioned his first missionary journey, since Christ placed in the Church first, apostles, before prophets, then teachers.
 His encounters with Jesus proved his special commissioning and apostleship.
 Else where, however, when the term is used for other individuals, it was with the sense of a missionary.